navibyte/dataflow/dart/attributes/README.md

 import 'package:attributes/attributes.dart';
 ```

-At first, to create a property map, you can simply decode JSON data:
+At first, to create a data object, you can simply decode JSON data:

 ```dart
   // sample JSON data